bitcoindevkit/bdk/README.md

 # Magical Bitcoin Wallet

-A modern, lightweight, generic multisig wallet written in Rust!
+A modern, lightweight, descriptor-based wallet written in Rust!

+## Getting Started

+See the documentation at [magicalbitcoin.org](https://magicalbitcoin.org)